Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

 \end{example}

-In \cite{hark2020PolynomialLoopsTermination}, a complete method for the inference of runtime bounds was presented for twn-loops over the integers.
-As mentioned in \cite{hark2020PolynomialLoopsTermination}, this method can be extended to loops that can be transformed to twn-loops via a $\QQ$-automorphism.
-However, this observation does not allow us to extend the method to arbitrary solvable loops, because while we can transform every solvable update into a twn-update by a (linear) automorphism $\auto$ due to \cref{lem:transform_solvable}, in general the automorphism $\auto$ may use (complex) algebraic numbers.
-However, for solvable loops with integer eigenvalues, $\QQ$-automorphisms suffice for the transformation to twn-loops.
-Hence, such automorphisms also suffice for prs-loops $L$.
-The reason is that we first chain the prs-loop $L$.
-The resulting chained loop $L_p$ has only integer eigenvalues, and therefore, the automorphism $\auto$ that transforms $L_p$ into a twn-loop $L_t$ via \Cref{lem:transform_solvable} is a $\QQ$-automorphism.
+In \cite{hark2020PolynomialLoopsTermination}, a complete method for the inference of runtime bounds was presented for \emph{twn}-loops over the integers.
+As mentioned in \cite{hark2020PolynomialLoopsTermination}, this method can be extended to loops that can be transformed to \emph{twn}-loops via a $\QQ$-automorphism.
+However, this observation does not allow us to extend the method to arbitrary solvable loops, because while we can transform every solvable update into a \emph{twn}-update by a (linear) automorphism $\auto$ due to \cref{lem:transform_solvable}, in general the automorphism $\auto$ may use (complex) algebraic numbers.
+However, for solvable loops with integer eigenvalues, $\QQ$-automorphisms suffice for the transformation to \emph{twn}-loops.
+Hence, such automorphisms also suffice for \emph{prs}-loops $L$.
+The reason is that we first chain the \emph{prs}-loop $L$.
+The resulting chained loop $L_p$ has only integer eigenvalues, and therefore, the automorphism $\auto$ that transforms $L_p$ into a \emph{twn}-loop $L_t$ via \Cref{lem:transform_solvable} is a $\QQ$-automorphism.
 By multiplying all inequations with the least common multiple of all occurring denominators, the guard of the transformed loop $L_t$ again only contains integer coefficients, i.e., all atoms are of the form $p_1 < p_2$ with $p_1, p_2 \in \ZZ[\VSet]$.